mattjiggins/Jiggins-Home/content/about.md

 ###Where I want to be.

-For the past 7 years I have been creating, designing, developing, deploying and maintaining websites solo, with occasional designer-developer assistance.
-As technologies advance it becomes more difficult remain the *expert generalist*.
+For the past 7 years I have been creating, designing, developing, deploying, and maintaining websites solo, with occasional designer-developer assistance.
+As technologies advance it has become more difficult remain the *expert generalist*.
+My curious and adventerous mind makes me constantly engage with personal development projects, conferences, and self-directed learning.
 I now want to leave my solo-freelance career to work with other developers, designers, intelligent and creative people.

 ###What I'm really looking for.

 You could be a creative agency with incredible clients; a startup with a great idea and fantastic talent; a non-profit trying to save the world from itself.
 My only requirement is that you're passionate about your work.
 When I'm working for you, I'm passionate about what **you** do.

 ###OK, but give me a for instance.

 My experience makes me the perfect choice to be a liaison between designers, developers, marketing, and clients.
-Personal development projects, self-directed learning, and conferences ensure that I’m able to understand current trends and best practices.

 ###Me in one sentence:
-I am the geek with a creative mind, and a creative mind with a developers sense of order.
+I am the geek with a creative mind, and a creative mind with a developer's sense of order.